 Bears that score human food morph into “food bears.”
 They begin revisiting the same campsites looking for more easy pickings.
 Bears that are normally spooked by humans become more aggressive and menacing.
 Bear-human clashes become inevitable.

-One example of the recent-year bear problems along The Colorado Trail, in 2011 and 2012, the CT saw nuisance bear activity in the heavily used Segment 1, including the Bear Creek and West Bear Creek campsites.
-Several hikers lost food and equipment, their trips upended or ruined.
-Colorado Division of Wildlife put up signs warning: “CAUTION, BEAR ACTIVITY.
+One example of the recent-year bear problems along The Colorado Trail is nuisance bear activity in the heavily used Segment 1, including the Bear Creek and West Bear Creek campsites.
+Several hikers have lost food and equipment, their trips upended or ruined.
+This has happened in this area over and over.
+Colorado Division of Wildlife has periodically put up signs warning: “CAUTION, BEAR ACTIVITY.
 Exercise proper camping and food storage!
 Be bear aware!”
-The following season there were no reports of bear problems in the area.

-For more information, here are some helpful links:
+For more, general information on food storage, here are some helpful links: